catalyst-cooperative/pudl/docs/dev/naming_conventions.rst

 Naming convention: ``core_{source}__{asset_type}_{asset_name}``

+* ``source`` is sometimes ``pudl``.
+This means the asset is a derived connection the contributors of PUDL created to connect multiple datasets via manual or machine learning methods.

 * ``asset_type`` describes how the asset is modeled and its role in PUDL’s collection of core assets.
 There are a handful of table types in this layer:

   * ``assn``: Association tables provide connections between entities.
 This data can be manually compiled or extracted from data sources.
+If the asset associates data from two sources, the source names should be included in the ``asset_name``.
+    The source names should appear in the same order for all assets that associate the two sources.
 Examples:

     * ``core_pudl__assn_plants_eia`` associates EIA Plant IDs and manually assigned PUDL Plant IDs.
+    * ``core_epa__assn_epacamd_eia`` associates  EPA units with EIA plants, boilers, and generators.
   * ``codes``: Code tables contain more verbose descriptions of categorical codes typically manually compiled from source data dictionaries.
 Examples: